 Dark, twisted and daring late night selection of genre films, ranging from sci-fi to horror, thriller and fantasy films from around the world, with no shortage of high-intensity suspense, shock, gore and action.

-Best Canadian Narrative Feature Film Award - Jury award of $10,000 - An emphasis on emerging directors and those who do not yet have a history of major theatrical distribution
+$10,000 CAD : Best Canadian Narrative Feature Film Award.
+This juried award emphasizes the promise of emerging directors whose content does not yet have a history of major theatrical distribution.

-The recipient of Calgary International Film Festival's annual Best of Shorts Award is now eligible for consideration in the Animated Short Film / Live Action Short Film category of the Academy Awards®, without the standard theatrical run that a film typically needs to qualify for an Oscar® nomination.
+$2,500 CAD : Best Live Action or Animated Short Film Award.
+This juried award also qualifies the winner for consideration in the Animated Short Film / Live Action Short Film category of the Academy Awards®, without the standard theatrical run that a film typically needs to qualify for an Oscar® nomination.